 School has strong links to specialist schools in the Manchester area including The Grange, The Birches, Ashgate and Bridgelea Pupil Referral Unit.
 Throughout the academic year, the SENCO and Inclusion Lead liaise with these specialist provisions to access outreach support, when necessary.
 Specialist teachers from these settings attend school to observe and offer specialist advice, when necessary.
 In addition, specialist teachers have delivered a range of CPD to school staff.
 11. How do we know if what we provide for the children is effective?

-All SEND children have either an Education, Health and Care Plan (EHCP), a SEN support plan prepared by the school EP (following Team around the child meetings (TAC)), a SEND Pupil Passport, or in most cases, a One Page Profile, which is reviewed on a termly basis by the class teacher.
-All of these plans are reviewed regularly by either the Class Teacher or the SENDCo.
+All SEND children have either an Education, Health and Care Plan (EHCP), a SEN support plan prepared by the school EP (following Team around the child meetings (TAC) and a One Page Profile which is reviewed on a termly basis.
+All of these plans are reviewed regularly by either the Class Teacher to inform best practice.
 The SENDCo reports on a termly basis to both the Headteacher and designated SEND Governor on the efficient and effective use of resources for pupils identified as having SEND.
 For pupils with a an Education, Health and Care Plan, annual reviews are carried out in accordance with the appropriate legislation and the SEND Code of Practice.
 All relevant paperwork is provided to the LA within the statutory timeframe.
 The relevant LA is responsible for any updates or amendments to the Education, Health and Care Plan.

-The School Assessment Lead and SENDCo collect and analyse progress data for all pupils on the SEND record and use this, in conjunction with information gathered from other sources (SEND learning walks, professional dialogue, discussions with Class Teachers, pupils and Parents /Carers etc) to make a judgement on effectiveness.
-The SENDCo attends termly whole school data meetings where progress of learners is discussed in detail.
+The relevant LA is responsible for reporting directly to the Parent / Carer regarding any updates or amendments to the Education, Health and Care Plan.
+The School Assessment Lead, Phase Assistant Headteachers and SENDCo collect and analyse progress data for all pupils on the SEND record and use this, in conjunction with information gathered from other sources (learning walks, professional dialogue, discussions with Class Teachers, pupils and Parents /Carers etc) to make a judgement on effectiveness.
+The SENDCo is a member of the Senior Leadership Team (SLT) attends termly whole school data meetings where progress of learners is discussed in detail.
 School provision maps are updated on a termly basis, which clearly detail additionality for SEND children in each phase.
 Children with SEND are expected to make the best progress that they can.
 The progress of all children who are receiving additional provision is carefully tracked.
 This information is then scrutinised by the Senior Leadership Team (SLT) and SENDCo to ensure that the effectiveness and efficiency of provision is maximised.
-In addition, the SENDCo and Inclusion Lead have produced Case Studies which clearly document impact.

 Pupil feedback is very important in our measure of effectiveness:

-"I would give transition 10/10.
-I really love it, the visits help me feel happier."

-"They help you learn in all your subjects."

-"When I get stuck it helps having the teacher and going to the teacher."

-"English lessons make me feel resilient because I don't really like writing but I still keep trying my best anyway."

-"Our teachers encourage us and tell us not to give up.
-For example, I don't like maths because I find it difficult but I still give things a go."

-"Art makes me feel creative because we get to make stuff.
-At the moment we are making old houses linked to our topic on the Great Fire of London."

-"Doing science lessons makes me happy, I liked when we were learning all about our bodies.
-I also feel happy when we do maths because I like counting and doing sums.
-I'm really good at them!"

-"When I win things it gives me self-confidence, like in PE when I win a race or something."

-"Parents evening made me feel aspirational because my teacher told my mum and dad that in maths I am always the first one to understand new things.
-It makes me aspire to go to a grammar school."

-"We do a lot of independent work in subjects like maths and English.
-I like doing work like this by myself because it means I can work quickly."

-"Art makes me feel aspirational because I would like to use art when I grow up.
-I'd like to be an artist like Picasso!"

-"I'd like to be an artist when I grow up, so art makes me feel aspirational.
-I like doing art at school and at home.
-I show my mum and my teacher my work and they tell me it's good."

-"My teacher says my singing is amazing.
-I do singing in the Christmas performances and at afterschool singing club.
-When I grow up I'd like to be an actor in musicals like 'The Greatest Showman'."